StarfallProjects/demoBuilder/src/about.md

 * An interactive, shareable demo site, useful for presenting to management.
 * A way to thoroughly think through the workflow and functionality of the app.
 * A clear demonstration of ideas and requirements, which can then be picked up by design and development.

+> The demo site is intended to be an intermediate step between initial notes and ideas, and wireframing.
+You could create a detailed wireframe on top of this skeleton, but it would take some effort.

+{% endalignLeft %}